jishnukarri/CAC-Liberation-APR-1/README.md

 [![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/jishnukarri/CAC-Liberation-APR-1.svg)](https://github.com/jishnukarri/CAC-Liberation-APR-1/pulls)
 [![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed-raw/jishnukarri/CAC-Liberation-APR-1.svg)](https://github.com/jishnukarri/CAC-Liberation-APR-1/pulls?q=is%3Apr+is%3Aclosed)
 ## About
-CAC Liberation APR is a fork of [a fork](https://github.com/moistbois/Moist-Liberation-APR) of a [a fork](https://github.com/Apricot-ale/KP-Liberation-APR) of [a fork](https://github.com/KillahPotatoes/KP-Liberation) of [a fork](https://github.com/GreuhZbug/greuh_liberation.Altis).
+CAC Liberation APR is a fork of [a fork](https://github.com/moistbois/Moist-Liberation-APR) of [a fork](https://github.com/Apricot-ale/KP-Liberation-APR) of [a fork](https://github.com/KillahPotatoes/KP-Liberation) of [a fork](https://github.com/GreuhZbug/greuh_liberation.Altis).
 We originally lightly tweaked [KP Liberation](https://github.com/KillahPotatoes/KP-Liberation) missions but decided to instead build on top of [KP Liberation APR](https://github.com/Apricot-ale/KP-Liberation-APR).
 Moistbois's fork has many implemented features of KP Liberation stated for v0.96.8 that were never released, along with some curated PRs, and optimizations.
 This gave us a great base to work off of to add new features.

 You can support the original developer of KP Liberation via Paypal [here](https://www.paypal.me/wyqer).